structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 ## Trial period

 A trial period of 14 days is available to you by requesting a trial license from [trial.structurizr.com](https://trial.structurizr.com).
+The trial license unlocks all features.

 To use it, configure a property named `structurizr.license`, with the value being your license key.
 You will need to restart the server for this to take effect.